1c-syntax/bsl-language-server/docs/en/diagnostics/DeletingCollectionItem.md

 # Deleting an item when iterating through collection using the operator "For each ...
 In ...
-Do"
+Do" (DeletingCollectionItem)

 | Type | Scope | Severity | Activated<br/>by default | Minutes<br/>to fix | Tags |
 | :-: | :-: | :-: | :-: | :-: | :-: |